clippefuentes/TypescriptWebFrameworkPractice/README.md

 # TypescriptWebFrameworkPractice
-TypeScript Practice, Practice the full potential of Typescript on making an app
+Practice the full potential of Typescript on making a simple app without React